rustwasm/wasm-bindgen/guide/src/wasm-bindgen-test/browsers.md

     |-- node.rs              # The tests in this suite use the default Node.js.
     |-- dedicated_worker.rs  # The tests in this suite are configured for dedicated workers.
     |-- shared_worker.rs     # The tests in this suite are configured for shared workers.
+    |-- service_worker.rs    # The tests in this suite are configured for service workers.
     `-- web.rs               # The tests in this suite are configured for browsers.
 ```